jovanovski/software-architecture/README.md

 You need an internet connection to be able to download dependencies.

 ### Build/Test instructions
 To build the system run `gradle build`.
 The build the system and run all tests run `gradle test`.
+To run the sample executable run `gradle run`